network-science-lab/infmax-mds-ltm-mln/README.md

 ## Obtaining analysis of results

-To process raw results please simply execute the notebook.
-Note, that it can take while to get all outcomes.
-Threfore, in order to obtain complete visualisations we recommend to execute the notebook in non-interactive mode: `jupyter nbconvert visualise.ipynb --to python --execute`
+To process raw results please execute the notebook or one of the python scripts in the root of the repository listed above.
+Note, that it can take while for jupyter to get all outcomes.
+Threfore, in order to obtain complete visualisations we recommend to execute the notebook in non-interactive
+mode: `jupyter nbconvert visualise_results.ipynb --to python --execute`